This statement was last updated on 10th April 2025

 Our regular product reviews also ensure we remain competitive and provide good value for our customers.

-The FCA’s new Consumer Duty rules which were implemented on time by the Business in July 2023 allow for a higher and more consistent standard of consumer protection for users of financial services and enable greater support for our more vulnerable customers – we are confident this helps to prevent harm before it happens.
+The FCA’s Consumer Duty rules, allow for a higher and more consistent standard of consumer protection for users of financial services and enable greater support for our more vulnerable customers – we are confident this helps to prevent harm before it happens.
+We actively monitor the effectiveness of our consumer duty policies and procedures.

 Government, Regulatory Bodies and Industry Bodies

-We are members of the National Pawnbrokers Association and the Consumer Credit Trade Association which enables us to actively influence within our sector.
+As members of the National Pawnbrokers Association and the Consumer Credit Trade Association, we are positioned to actively influence within our sector.

-To demonstrate the decision-making process and how the Directors have considered the matters in section 172(1) of the Act when making those decisions, the table below includes some examples of decisions made during the course of the year, the stakeholders impacted, points considered and the outcome of the decisions.
+To illustrate our decision making process and how the Directors have considered the matters outlined in section 172(1) of the Act, the following table provides examples of decisions made over the past year, the stakeholders affected, the factors taken into account, and the outcomes of those decisions.